jdunkerley/ToDosElectron/README.md

 |allowJs|true|Allow JavaScript files to be compiled|
 |jsx|preserve|Preserve means we produce a jsx file leaving the JSX mark up unchanged|

-Next  set up tslint to be consistent with StandardJS.
-Add another new file to the root directory called `tslint.json` with the following content:
+In order to set up tslint to be consistent with StandardJS, add another new file to the root directory called `tslint.json` with the following content:

 ```js
 {